 Return to Title IV Calculation:

-Based on the last date attended in the semester:
+Based on the last date of academic activity in the semester:

 a) The percentage of Title IV aid earned shall be calculated as follows:

-The percent of term completed shall be the percentage of Title IV aid earned by the student.
+The percent of the semester completed is the percentage of Title IV aid earned by the student.

 Note: The total number of calendar days in a term of enrollment excludes any scheduled breaks of more than five days.

-b) The percentage of Title IV aid Unearned (to be returned) shall be 100% minus the percent of term completed.
+b) The percentage of Title IV aid Unearned (to be returned) is the 100% minus the percent of the earned aid.

-c) Unearned Title IV aid shall be returned to the following programs in the following order:
+c) Unearned Title IV aid is returned to the following programs in the following order:

-Letters will be sent to the student’s home address on file in the Office of Records and Registration following withdrawal.
+Letters will be sent to the student’s home address on file with the Office of Records and Registration following withdrawal.

-Institutional and student responsibility in regard to the return of title IV funds.
+Institutional and student responsibility as it relates to the Return of Title IV Funds.

-a) SCC’s responsibilities in regard to the return of Title IV funds include:
+a) SCC’s responsibilities regarding Return of Title IV funds include:

 b) The student’s responsibilities in regard to the return of Title IV funds include:

-- becoming familiar with the Return of Title IV policy and how complete class withdrawal affects eligibility for Title IV aid and Satisfactory Academic Progression;
+i) becoming familiar with the Return of Title IV policy and how discontinuation of class enrollment or withdrawal affects eligibility for Title IV aid and Satisfactory Academic Progression;

-- returning Title IV funds that were disbursed directly to the student as a result of the return of Title IV funds calculation.
+ii) returning unearned Title IV funds that were disbursed directly to the student as a result of the return of Title IV funds calculation.